 Does it taste good?

 Quite simply…yes.
 These are award winning craft beers folks.
 I’m even willing to bet that one taste will make you a life long believer in the innovative ways of Ghostfish Brewing whether you have to drink gluten free beer or not.
 Awards number in the many over the years, and the latest accolade comes from the 2019 Best of Craft Beer Awards where they won Bronze in the Gluten Free Beer Category.

 Our Experience Touring & Tasting

-Owner Brain Thiel and I hit it off while bonding over our passion for connecting with those in the gluten free community, and also the joys and tribulations associated with raising gluten free kids.
-Our visit happened to coincide with a trip he had scheduled to Colorado to finalize distribution there (LUCKY YOU COLORADO!), so the Kid Allergy Travel family got the opportunity to meet up with Lindsey, the Ghostfish Taproom Manager.
+Owner Brian Thiel and I hit it off while bonding over our passion for connecting with those in the gluten free community, and what it is like raising gluten free kids.
+Our visit happened to coincide with a trip he had scheduled to Colorado to finalize distribution there (LUCKY YOU COLORADO!), so the Kid Allergy Travel family got the opportunity to meet up with Lindsay, the Ghostfish Taproom Manager.

 Meteor Shower Blonde (light blonde ale).
 Shrouded Summit Belgium White Ale (light crisp ale with a hint of coriander, clove, and banana flavor).
 Vanishing Point Pale Ale (well-balanced pale ale with a slightly stronger hoppy taste).
 Grapefruit IPA (earthy full-bodied IPA with a citrus undertone).